 There is no substantial evidence that sugar is addicting.
 On the contrary, there are studies to show that food restriction is likely to cause overeating!
 And get this… studies have shown that when observing brain scans of dieters versus non-dieters, food restriction (among dieters) INCREASES the brain’s response to certain foods, namely sweet foods.
 In other words, it was found that dieters have an increased reward response to eating sweets.
 Simply put: food restriction (not sugar) drives overeating.
 To learn more about food addiction, check out this article.

 Another interesting finding comes from a small study in 2020 that compared the impact of actual sugar intake versus perceived sugar intake on blood sugar levels.
 In this study, food labels from two identical beverages were disguised with one made to reflect a higher amount of sugar.
 Blood sugar levels rose more when consumers were given the beverage with the falsified nutrition facts label.
 So here’s the question: is it possible that our perception of nutrition facts impacts the amount we eat and drink?

 DON’T FEAR SUGAR.
-Be mindful of sources of added sugar.
+Be aware of sources of added sugar.
 Use the nutrition facts label and ingredients list.
 When possible, choose foods that are sweetened with less-refined sources like dried fruit, cane sugar, brown sugar, coconut sugar, maple syrup, honey, and molasses.
 These are all generally comparable to white granulated sugar, which is another *sweet* option.